Frequently Asked Questions

 We take food safety very seriously.
 Our farm is GAP Certified (good agricultural practices) and trained according to FSMA (food safety modernization act).
 We have taken extensive training courses and have developed practices throughout our farming operation to reduce contact points with your food and to ensure that all of our staff are working in a clean and safe manner.
 We believe that buying direct from a smaller local farm is one of the best ways to reduce the number of hands that touch your food.

 CSA stands for Community Supported Agriculture.
 By paying in advance for a weekly delivery of harvest-fresh produce, CSA Members support the farm through their upfront investment in the all-natural, pesticide-free food they will receive during the growing season.

 What does it mean to be a Member?

 During the growing season (June through November), Members receive a weekly share of the farm’s produce, delivered to a farmer’s market or pick-up site within 24 hours of harvest.
 Members are also invited to special farm days.
-This season Members may also pick four bunches of flowers at the farm.
-After Members’ shares are filled, we make produce available to farmer’s markets, restaurants and wholesale accounts.
+Our CSA members are always our first priority – only after Members’ shares are filled do we make produce available to farmer’s markets, restaurants and wholesale accounts.

 What size share should I get?

-A small/half share is approximately 4 items per week.
-This is a great size for a couple who cooks 3-4 nights per week.
-A full/large share is approximately 8 items per week.
-This is the perfect size for a family or a couple who plans on cooking nearly every night of the week.
+A small/half share is approximately 5 items per week.
+This is a great size for a couple who cooks 2-3 nights per week.
+A full/large share is approximately 9 items per week.
+This is the perfect size for a small family or a couple who plans on cooking most nights.
+A jumbo share is 11-12 items per week and is perfect for larger families and avid veggie eaters.
 If you are on the fence we encourage you to opt for a larger share.
 It is a great way to encourage healthier eating habits and spend more time around the table with your family!

 Do you offer CSA add ons like fruit, cheese, bread, etc.?